OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-13.md

 ## 1 Kings 13:14

-And he went after the man of God,
+And he pursued the man of God,
 and found him sitting under an oak.
 And he said to him,
 “Are you the man of God who came from Judah?”
-And he said, “I am.”
+And he replied, “I am.”

 ## 1 Kings 13:15

-Then he said to him,
+Then he invited him,
 “Come home with me and eat bread.”

 ## 1 Kings 13:16

 But he said,
-“I cannot return with you nor go with you,
+“I am unable to return with you or accompany you,
 nor will I eat bread or drink water with you in this place.

 ## 1 Kings 13:17

-For a command came to me by the word of the Lord:
+For I received a command by the word of the Lord:
 ‘You shall not eat bread nor drink water there;
 do not return by going the way that you came.’”